-- 112. Laboratory to Market, Entrepreneurship for Engineers.
-(4) Lecture, four hours; outside study, eight hours.
-Critical components of entrepreneurship, finance, marketing, human resources, and accounting disciplines as they impact management of technology commercialization.
-Topics include intellectual property management, team building, market forecasting, and entrepreneurial finance.
-Students work in small teams studying technology management plans to bring new technologies to market.
-Students select from set of available technology concepts, many generated at UCLA, that are in need of plans for movement from laboratory to market.
-Letter grad-Mr. Monbouquette (Sp) - 180.
-Engineering of Complex Systems.
-(4) Lecture, four hours; discussion, two hours; outside study, six hours.
+180. Engineering of Complex Systems.
+(4) Lecture, four hours; discussion, two hours; outside study. six hours.
 Designed for junior/senior engineering majors.
 Holistic view of engineering discipline, covering lifecycle of engineering, processes, and techniques used in industry today.
 Multidisciplinary systems engineering perspective in which aspects of electrical, mechanical, material, and software engineering are incorporated.
 Three specific case studies in communication, sensor, and processing systems included to help students understand these concepts.
 Special attention paid to link material covered to engineering curriculum offered by UCLA to help students integrate and enhance their understanding of knowledge already acquired.
 Motivation of students to continue their learning and reinforce lifelong learning habits.
-Letter grading Mr. Wesel (F) - 183.
-Engineering and Society.
-(4) (Formerly numbered 193.)
-Lecture, four hours; discussion, two hours; outside study, six hours.
-Limited to junior/se-nior engineering students.
+Mr. Wesel (F) Letter grading

+183. Engineering and Society.
+(4) Lecture, four hours; discussion, two hours; outside study, six hours.
+Limited to junior/senior engineering students.
 Professional and ethical considerations in practice of engineering.
 Impact of technology on society and on development of moral and ethical values.
 Contemporary environmental, biological, legal, and other issues created by new technologies.
 Letter grading.

-Mr. Wesel (F,W,Sp) - 185.
-Art of Engineering Endeavors.
-(4) (Formerly numbered 195.)
-Lecture, four hours; discussion, two hours; outside study, six hours.
+Mr. Wesel (F,W,Sp)

+- 185. Art of Engineering Endeavors.
+(4) Lecture, four hours; discussion, two hours; outside study, six hours.
 Designed for seniors.
 Importance of group dynamics in engineering practice.
 Teamwork and effective group skills in engineering environments.
 Organization and control of multidisciplinary complex engineering projects.
 Forms of leadership and qualities and characteristics of effective leaders.
 How engineering, computer sciences, and technology relate to major ethical and social issues.
 Societal demands on practice of engineering.
-Letter grading. - 188.
+Letter grading.
+Mr. Wesel (F) - 188.
 Special Courses in Engineering.
 (4) Seminar, four hours; outside study, eight hours.
 Special topics in engineering for undergraduate students that are taught on experimental or temporary basis, such as those taught by resident and visiting faculty members.
 May be repeated for credit with topic or instructor change.
 Letter grading. - 195.
 Internship Studies in Engineering.
-(4) (Formerly numbered 195I.)
-Tutorial, four hours, Limited to juniors/seniors.
+(2 to 4) Tutorial, two to four hours.
+Limited to juniors/seniors.
 Internship studies course supervised by associate dean or designated faculty members.
 Further supervision to be provided by organization for which students are doing internship.
 Students may be required to meet on regular basis with instructor and provide periodic reports of their experience.
 May not be applied toward major requirements.
 Normally, only 4 units of internship are allowed.
 Individual contract with associate dean required.
+P/NP grading.

-P/NP Mr. Wesel (F,W,Sp) - 199.
-Directed Research in Engineering.
+Mr. Wesel (F,W,Sp)

+199. Directed Research in Engineering.
 (2 to 8) Tutorial, to be arranged.
 Limited to juniors/seniors.
 Supervised individual research or investigation under guidance of faculty mentor.
 Culminating paper or project required.
 May be repeated for credit with school approval.
 Individual contract required; enrollment petitions available in Office of Academic and Student Affairs.
 Letter grading.
 (F,W,Sp)

 200. Program Management Principles for Engineers and Professionals.
 (4) Lecture, four hours; outside study, eight hours.
 Designed for graduate students.
 Practical review of necessary processes and procedures to successfully manage technology programs.
-Review of fundamentals of program planning, organizational structure, implementation, and performance tracking methods to provide program manager with necessary information to support decisionmaking process that provides high-quality products on time and within budget.
+Review of fundamentals of program planning, organizational structure, implementation, and performance tracking methods to provide program manager with necessary information to support decision-making process that provides high-quality products on time and within budget.
 Letter grading.
-Mr. Wesel